sunnepazzy123/companyTask/ReadMe.md

 ```
     cd into the infra folder, that is where the deployments for each service reside.

-    In your Terminal inside the Infra Folder:
+    Enter this commands in your Terminal from the Infra/K8s Folder:
     -> kubectl apply -f mandatory.yaml    // this will provision a load balancer service outside our cluster
     -> kubectl apply -f loadBalancer.yaml // this will create load balancer with ingressNginx within our cluster
     -> kubectl apply -f ingress-srv.yaml // this will create a routing rules for ingressNginx
     -> kubectl apply -f auth-depl.yaml // this will create a deployment & service for Auth Service
     -> kubectl apply -f movie-depl.yaml // this will create a deployment & service for Movie Service
+    -> kubectl apply -f auth-mongo-depl.yaml // this will create a deployment & service for Auth DB Service
+    -> kubectl apply -f movie-mongo-depl.yaml // this will create a deployment & service for Movie DB Service

     Note: Kubernetes need to be install as a tool inside your docker before this set of command will work,
     There will be an issue with creating an image because my DockerId is included in this workflow, Kindly